How To Clean Car Pedals and Footrest? Quick and Easy Way

 What Materials Do You Need?

-I mentioned a steam cleaner is optional.
+I mentioned that a steam cleaner is optional.
 It’s because sometimes you can’t clean gas pedals with APC, brush, and towels.
 Hence, the steam cleaner will clean them in no time.

 Step 1: Put The Microfiber Towel Under The Pedals and Footrest